populationgenomics/talos/design_docs/Clinvar.md

 annotate a dataset with ClinVar consequences, all we have is this top-line decision, meaning that we are unable to flag such variants for more manual scrutiny.

-The role of AIP is not to make clinical decisions, but to identify variants of interest for further review by analysts.
+The role of Talos is not to make clinical decisions, but to identify variants of interest for further review by analysts.
 In this setting we want to flag variants where manual review of the submissions could signal a variant is worth consideration, even if it doesn't appear pathogenic within the strict aggregation logic of ClinVar.
 To this end we created a manual re-curation of ClinVar which: